 When accepted into an operational squadron, the candidates must complete the SBS Swimmer Canoeist Course, SC3 Course.
 The course lasts for several months and covers long-distance Dives, Swims, and Kayaks in the open sea, often in poor weather.

-Underwater demolitions, Maritime counter-terrorism, are also practiced.
-On completing SBS troopers will be put on one-year probation.
+Underwater demolitions, Maritime counter-terrorism is also practised.
+On completing SBS, troopers will be put on one-year probation.

 - Combat Fitness Test (CFT) – 12.8 km (8 mi) carrying 25 kg (55 lb) within 1 hour 50 minutes